-Learn more about Responsible Artificial Intelligence, RAI, and how you can get involved.
+Learn more about Responsible Artificial Intelligence, RAII, and how you can get involved.

 According to our partner, World Economic Forum, Responsible Artificial Intelligence is the “practice of designing, building and deploying AI systems in a manner that empowers people and businesses, and fairly impacts customers and society – allowing companies to engender trust and scale AI with confidence.”